jays-26/Bike_Sharing_Case_Study/README.md

 ## Conclusions
+- The target variable is cnt, which is a numerical value hence have followed regression model.
-- dataset we have these categorical variables: season ,weathersit, yr, mnth, holiday, weekday, workingday, And by seeing the boxplot we can say :
+- dataset we have these categorical variables: season ,weathersit, yr, mnth, holiday, weekday, workingday( It has semantics value, hence not numerical.)
+  And by seeing the boxplot we can say :
 	1. Bike demand is high during the fall season and low in spring.
 	2. Bike demand is high if weather is clear or with mist cloudy while it is low when there is light snow or heavy rain.